heathg/Assignment1-GAMELB-Term/README.md

 # Assignment1-GAMELB-Term
 GA Mobile Development Course Assignment 1 Using Term

+For detailed information see "steps done for tasks terminal.txt"

 1)New repo created and cloned locally

 2)New Xcode project added to repo